Bbert88/pyber-analysis/README.md

 ![Total Fare](./analysis/PyBer_fare_summary.png)

 The above line plot shows the total fare amount per city type for the months of January through April.
-As mentioned earlier, Urban cities maintain the highest fare amount through each month, next are Suburban cities, and lastly, Rural cities.
+As mentioned earlier, Urban cities maintain the highest total fare amount through each month, next are Suburban cities, and lastly, Rural cities.
 All three city types remain relatively consistent throughout each month.
 Interestingly, each show a small spike in total fares near the end of February (which could coincide with national holiday - Presidents Day).

 ## Summary